 In college, I majored in English, and this was probably both helpful and hurtful to my career goals of being a writer.
 Mostly helpful, but of course college English departments often have a way of throwing a wrench into the best laid plans of a would-be genre writer.

-After five years of college (and I did finally get that degree) I found I had need to support myself in some manner, and I ending up working in a career in aviation as an air traffic controller–worlds away from my English roots.
+After five years of college (and I did finally get that degree) I found I had need to support myself in some manner, and I ending up working in a career in aviation–worlds away from my English roots.
 It provided a good income, however, and a chance to travel and see the world, and live some life.

 I have now recently retired, and am devoting myself to writing full time.
 I have begun to see a modest bit of success, a great deal of which I owe to my attending the Odyssey Writing Workshop during the summer of 2011, which greatly honed my writing skills.

 I currently live in Texas with my wife and two cats.
 I travel to Maine frequently, which I consider a second home, and I would like to have a place there some day.
 My interests other than writing include cooking (check out my food blog), brewing homemade beer, traveling, skiing, baseball, playing guitar and avoiding yard work whenever possible.